rynge/eemt/File_Descriptions.md

 ##Shell (.sh) files
 ###iget_daymet.sh
-####Shell file for calling the monhtly averaged DAYMET data from the iPlant Datastore
+####Shell file for calling the monthly averaged DAYMET data from the iPlant Datastore
 ###install_dep.sh
 ####List of all dependencies with installation commands
 ###r.eemt.sh